 Even though I already started my story, I still looked out into the audience and asked them about their kids.
 I call this a “you-focused check-in.”
 It keeps the audience on their toes because, instead of being passive spectators, they become active participants.

-tions can you plant in their minds that they’ll want answered during the story?
+What questions can you plant in their minds that they’ll want answered during the story?
 I start one story with, “The best leadership principle I ever learned was from the president of the United States in the early 1990s when I shared a golf cart with him.”
 My audience likely has one of the following questions:

 - Which president?